 - CONS – By creating buffers around crucial tasks, some team members might overestimate their own efficiency – it’s a fine and difficult balance.

 Much like CPM, the Critical Chain Method is best applied in fields where there is a considerable overlap of resources.
 It requires open communication channels at all times, and plenty of advanced planning at the early stages.

 What Is It?

-PRINCE2 is a project management methodology which puts heavy emphasis on the organisation and control of the entire project, including the individual responsibilities within it.
-It is widely recognised as a set of best practises for successful project delivery.
+PRINCE2 is a project management methodology that puts heavy emphasis on the organization and control of the entire project, including the individual responsibilities within it.
+It is widely recognized as a set of best practices for successful project delivery.
 A holistic method, it can be used to teach the fundamentals of project management to teams of any size.

 PRINCE2 ensures every project will contribute value.
 Planning begins with identifying a need, then targeting specific customers, setting out realistic benefits and performing an accurate cost assessment.

 In the UK government, PRINCE2 is the de facto methodology for managing all projects, and being a PRINCE2 manager requires full accreditation.

 - PROS – Thanks to its extensive documentation, PRINCE2 brings greater resource control, improved risk management and consistent, organized planning and execution.